Property Division

 Is Georgia a Community Property State?

 Georgia is an "equitable division" state (not a "community property" state).
-This means that marital property in Georgia is divided based upon fairness (which may or may not mean the property is divided 50/50).
+This means that marital property in Georgia is divided based on fairness (which may or may not mean the property is divided 50/50).
 The parties' debts and liabilities are also equitably divided.

 Dividing the accumulated assets and debts of a marriage is often one of the most difficult aspects of divorce.
 Retaining individual belongings and achieving a satisfactory property settlement in the final divorce decree are paramount goals, especially for high net worth individuals.
 Sadly, it doesn't always turn out that way.

-In Georgia, marital property is to be divided fairly, courts generally consider the following when determining what is fair property division:
+In Georgia, marital property is to be divided fairly; courts generally consider the following when determining what is fair property division:

 • Each spouse’s contribution toward the acquisition and maintenance of the property